 The career is fast paced, always growing, and very competitive!
 I love going new places and working with various amounts of equipment.

 In short, I absolutely LOVE what I do.
-It’s fun, challenging, and pays extremely well.
+It’s fun and challenging.

 Go HVAC/R you won’t regret it.
 You will never be out of work.”

 Chris T., HVAC/r Technician

 “When you’re young, you’ve got all these ideas about what you want to do.
 But, until you actually get out there and do it and experience it, it might be something totally different.

 I would encourage anyone to pursue a career in HVAC.
 Once you get your license and once you’ve put in your time, there’s no stopping you.
 I mean, there’s no cap in this field.